emcapsulation/terminal-snake-game/README.md

-# Singleplayer Terminal Snake Game
+# Terminal Snake Game

 ## Description
-The single-player directory contains the code for a terminal snake game in under 50 lines of Python.
+The singleplayer directory contains the code for a terminal snake game in under 50 lines of Python.
 It was written using the curses library.

 I made a video about it on my YouTube channel: https://www.youtube.com/watch?v=ado_xHizvMc

+The multi-player directory contains the code for a multiplayer snake game using sockets.

 ## Running the Code
+### Singleplayer
 If you are on Windows, you will need to install curses.
 This step is not needed for Linux or Mac users.
 ```
 pip install windows-curses
 ```
 Run the game.
 ```
-cd single-player
+cd singleplayer
 python3 snake-game.py
 ```

-# Multiplayer Terminal Snake Game

-## Description
-The multi-player directory contains the code for a multiplayer snake game using sockets.

-## Running the Code
+### Multiplayer
 Running the server:
 ```
-cd multi-player/server
+cd multiplayer/server
 python3 server.py
 ```
 Running the client:
 ```
-cd multi-player/client
+cd multiplayer/client
 python3 client.py
 ```
+Connect to the IP address of the machine running the server.